Kretsch0/CodesynthesisXML/README.md

 	* buildFolder ( could be anywhere )

 * Change dir to `buildFolder`
-* type `conan install ..\CodesynthesisXML`  -g txt
+* type `conan install ..\CodesynthesisXML` --build missing  -g txt

 Conan should fetch the dependencies to like `xerces-c`.
 After successful installation of all dependencies.

 * type `conan build ..\CodesynthesisXML`.
 Thats it.